KernFerm/Bubbles-Auto-SO-Bot/README.md

 ```
 - Once done let `Bubbles The Dev` know.
 I will add your twitch to the application, thank you.
 ---

-## ⚡ How the Bot Works
-1. When a user chats in your stream, the bot checks:
-   - 🕒 If the user has already received a shoutout in the last 30 minutes.
-   - 🚫 It will ignore known bots (from the ignore list).
-   - 🎥 If the user is the broadcaster (the bot does not shout out the channel owner).

 ## ScreenShot Image
 <p align="left">